pauy44/week12-Commit/Readme.md

-# King Mongkut's Institute of Technology Ladkrabang
+# King Mongkut's Institute of Technology Ladkrabang #
+## Faculty of Industrial Education and Technology ##